markschm/Mamas_Fridge/README.md

 ## Todo
 - setup readme
-- look into switching from CommonJS module to EMCA
 - a lot more stuff
+- frontend:
+    - add debounce to the search api call to get user results as searching